kevbrain/apicastsix/doc/openshift-guide.md

 **Note**: Note down *YOUR_USER_KEY* to use later to authenticate to your managed API.

-Next you need to set your API to be a Self-managed Gateway, required to run the gateway on OpenShift.
-Select the **edit integration settings** link at top-right on the Integration page you are on.
-Choose **NGINX Self-managed Gateway** and save it by clicking **Update Service**.

-You should now see a section **Production: Self-managed Gateway** at the bottom of the Integration page.
+Now, scroll down to the section **Production: Self-managed Gateway** at the bottom of the Integration page.
 You need to add a _Public Base URL_ appropriate for this API or Service, that will be the URL of your API gateway.
 In case you have multiple API services, you will need to set this _Public Base URL_ appropriately for each service.
 In this example we will use `http://gateway.openshift.demo:80` as _Public Base URL_, but typically it will be something like `https://api.yourdomain.com:443`, on the domain that you manage (`yourdomain.com`).

 ### Setup OpenShift